 On the site of the former Latin School now stands the Old City Hall, symbolizing the far more cosmopolitan spirit of Victorian Boston.
 Completed in 1865, it was an inspired example of the French Second Empire style, with its distinctive copper mansard roof, now a faded blue-green.
 The handsome building served until 1969, when the new City Hall opened nearby at Government Center.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-King’s Chapel (a few steps from this marker); Life and Death in Colonial Boston (within shouting distance of this marker); Omni Hotels: The Parker House (within shouting distance of this marker); King’s Chapel Burial Ground (within shouting distance of this marker); Welcome to King’s Chapel Burying Ground (within shouting distance of this marker); Pilgrims and Patriots (within shouting distance of this marker); William Dawes Jr. (within shouting distance of this marker); The Parker House (within shouting distance of this marker).
+King’s Chapel (a few steps from this marker); The Chevalier de Saint Sauveur (within shouting distance of this marker); Life and Death in Colonial Boston (within shouting distance of this marker); Omni Hotels: The Parker House (within shouting distance of this marker); King’s Chapel Burial Ground (within shouting distance of this marker); Welcome to King’s Chapel Burying Ground (within shouting distance of this marker); Pilgrims and Patriots (within shouting distance of this marker); William Dawes Jr. (within shouting distance of this marker).
 Touch for a list and map of all markers in Boston.

 Credits.
-This page was last revised on January 7, 2020.
-This page originally submitted on August 28, 2014, by Bill Pfingsten of Bel Air, Maryland.
+This page was last revised on June 30, 2021.
+It was originally submitted on August 28, 2014, by Bill Pfingsten of Bel Air, Maryland.
 This page has been viewed 306 times since then and 15 times this year.
 Last updated on January 5, 2020, by Bruce Guthrie of Silver Spring, Maryland.
-Photos: 1, 2. submitted on August 28, 2014, by Bill Pfingsten of Bel Air, Maryland.
+Photos: 1, 2, 3. submitted on June 29, 2021, by J. Makali Bruton of Querétaro, Mexico.
+4. submitted on August 28, 2014, by Bill Pfingsten of Bel Air, Maryland.
 5. submitted on August 29, 2015. • Michael Herrick was the editor who published this page.